Axiomatic Characterization of PageRank: Proof of the main theorem

-A direct corollary from Source Node (Lemma~\ref{lemma:source-node}) and Lemma~\ref{lemma:1-arrow-af} is the fact that in 1-arrow graphs centralities are equal to PageRank with decay factor $a_F$ multiplied by $c_F$ (see these lemmas for the definitions of $a_F$ and $c_F$).
+A direct corollary from Source Node (Lemma~\ref{lemma:source-node}) and Lemma~\ref{lemma:1-arrow-af} is the fact that in 1-out stars centralities are equal to PageRank with decay factor $a_F$ multiplied by $c_F$ (see these lemmas for the definitions of $a_F$ and $c_F$).